wdowling/wdowling.github.io/_posts/2015-11-03-Building-an-illumos-based-workstation.md

 #### The Specs

-Initially I was going to build a cheap as I could using an i5, 8GB RAM and 10k RPM disks but I decided against that since I wanted this build to be an investment.
-It not only will be my testing ground but I will use it as a file- server, webserver etc. After some researching I settled on the following:
+Initially I was going to build as cheap as I could using an i5, 8GB RAM and 10k RPM disks but I decided against that, since I wanted this build to be an investment.
+It not only will be my testing ground but I will use it as a file- server, webserver etc. After some research I settled on the following:

 * Intel Core i7 4790k
 * Asus Maximus Hero VII